Princess Catherine of Schleswig-Holstein-Sonderburg-Beck: Marriage

 On the occasion of his wedding, Prince Baryatinsky received 4,000 serfs and villages in the Kursk province: Ivanovskoe, Snagost and others in the Rylsky District, which Emperor Peter I gave to Hetman Ivan Mazepa before his betrayal.
 The Empress gave him in addition 100,000 acres of land and about 35,000 serfs as a gratitude because Prince Baryatinsky saved her from Vorontsov's intrigues.

 Catherine bore her husband two children: a son, Prince Ivan Ivanovich Baryatinsky (born on 17 October 1767; in turn father of the Russian field marshal Aleksandr Baryatinsky) and a daughter, Princess Anna Ivanovna Baryatinskaya (born on 5 December 1772; by marriage Countess Tolstaya).
-Through her son, she was the 5th great-grandmother of Franca Sozzani.

 Having married, Catherine shone in the Saint Petersburg court, where she was considered one of the first beauties.
 She had a tremendous success and many love affairs; The Grand Duke Pavel Petrovich was in love with her, and her affair with Count Andrei Kirillovich Razumovsky eventually led to the end of her marriage.
 However, Prince Baryatinsky himself wasn't a faithful spouse, at the same time he had a relationship with the wife of the Imperial Chamberlain, the beautiful Countess Anastasia Nikolaevna Neledinskaya.
 According to Prince Pyotr Vladimirovich Dolgorukov:

 Ekaterina Petrovna was a very extraordinary and proud woman; she continually made her husband feel that she had done him the greatest honor by marrying him; she could not stand being called a princess and titled her lordship, but demanded that she be called a princess and titled lordship.

 In 1774, Catherine accompanied her husband to Paris, where he was appointed envoy, and was present at the coronation of King Louis XVI.
 According to court gossip, Princess Baryatinskaya went to Paris pregnant from Count Razumovsky's child, where she gave birth, covering up her adventure with a seizure of "water illness".
 Having learned the whole truth from one of the maids, Prince Baryatinsky put the question bluntly.
 The tears of his wife made him forget her slip, but new affairs began in Poland, which again made the spouses to quarrel.